 Ressler suspected the term was a bombastic spin on “hero homicide,” which refers to an individual who is hungry for recognition but wouldn’t kill anyone.

-For 88 days following the report of the FBI’s investigation into Richard Jewell, Jewell and his mother were engulfed in a media storm.
-Investigators searched his mother’s apartment and brought Jewell in for questioning while news vans staked outside his mother’s residence and news helicopters hovered above.
+For 88 days following the report of the FBI’s investigation into Richard Jewell, he and his mother were engulfed in a media storm.
+Investigators searched his mother’s apartment and brought Jewell in for questioning while news vans staked outside his mother’s residence.

 In October 1996, after exhaustive probes suggested Richard Jewell could not have planted the bomb based on his whereabouts that night, the U.S. Justice Department formally cleared him as a suspect in the Centennial Park bombing investigation.
 But the damage to his reputation was irrevocable.